LISTEN TO MR. COHEN Listen to Mr. Cohen present his argument before the Supreme Court, click here for more information.

 There are numerous Motions that can be filed pre-trial, such as a Motion to demonstrate a defendant’s inability to understand charges brought against them or to show the prospect of insanity, just to name a few.
 During a trial, a skilled lawyer for the defense will commonly raise what are known as motions in limine (translated as: at the start).
 These Motions can vary from those that may exclude evidence presented, to those that request complete dismissal of charges.

-To read about Motions in complete detail, click here
+To read about Motions in complete detail, click here for more information.

 When you or someone close to you is charged with a criminal offense or arrested in a different state or federal jurisdiction apart from where the original charges are pending, or in a foreign country where an extradition treaty exists between the United States and that country, it is vital to be able to rely on an experienced lawyer who has dealt with extraditions or removals as the case may be relating to such matters.

-I have handled many such state and federal cases over the years both from the standpoint of a federal and state prosecutor as well as a defense attorney.
+As an accomplished Fort Lauderdale criminal defense attorney my firm has handled many such state and federal cases over the years both from the standpoint of a federal and state prosecutor as well as a defense attorney.

 A defendant who is facing extradition proceedings in State Court or Federal removal proceedings in the Federal Court will first be facing the issue of whether or not they can obtain a bond after their arrest by authorities.
 Special rules apply to bond hearings in such matters which differ greatly from the statutes relating to bond in conventional criminal proceedings.